rebecca-hein/rebeccahein-portfolio/content/publication/2022-UsabilityUserExperienceVirtualObjects/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Mensch und Computer 2022 - Tagungsband*
+publication: "In *Mensch und Computer 2022 - Tagungsband*, pp. 510-514.
+New York: ACM, 2022"
-publication_short: In *MuC*
+publication_short:

 abstract: This study aims to evaluate the usability and user experience of the InteractionSuitcase.
 This is a collection of virtual objects that have cultural connotations (associated with German or Anglo-American culture).
 They are intended to promote communication about cultural differences and similarities in English lessons at German schools.
 They are thus part of a didactic concept for using social VR for trans- and intercultural learning.
 Future teachers used the virtual objects during a practical seminar and rated them helpful to support trans- and intercultural encounters.
 Further, they associate a positive user experience.
 Since the virtual objects should encourage communication, the sense of connectedness instead of isolation is a meaningful result.
 The results proved the readiness of the InteractionSuitcase for further pedagogical applications.